PoisotLab/ms_metaweb_transfer/README.md

 species through a function of the nodes' features through matrix multiplication.
 Thus, from latent traits and node position, we can infer interactions.

+The method we develop is, ecologically speaking, a "black box", *i.e.* an algorithm that can be understood mathematically, but whose component parts are not always directly tied to ecological processes.
+There is a growing realization in machine learning that (unintentional) black box algorithms are not necessarily a bad thing @Holm2019DefBla, as long as their constituent parts can be examined (which is the case with our method).
+But more importantly, data hold more information that we may thought; as such, even algorithms that are disconnected from the model can make correct guesses most of the time [@Halevy2009UnrEff]; in fact, in an instance of ecological forecasting of spatio-temporal systems, model-free approaches (*i.e.* drawing all of their information from the data) outperformed model-informed ones [@Perretti2013ModFor].

 ## Implementation and code availability

 The entire pipeline is implemented in *Julia* 1.6 [@Bezanson2017JulFre] and is